norman/friendly_id/Guide.md

     class Post < ActiveRecord::Base
       # use the "title" column as the basis of the friendly_id, and use slugs
       has_friendly_id :title, :use_slug => true,
-        # remove accents and other diacritics from Western characters
+        # remove accents and other diacritics from Latin characters
         :approximate_ascii => true,
-        # don't use slugs longer than 50 chars
+        # don't use slugs larger than 50 bytes
         :max_length => 50
     end